 The success of one’s business is just as dependent on having affluent customers as on having vendors that are well stocked at competitive prices.
-We have one of the largest inventories of Color Enhanced Diamonds in a variety of colors, sizes and shapes at different price points.
+We have one of the largest inventories of loose Color Diamonds in a variety of colors, sizes and shapes at different price points.
 Our inventory is categorized using a standardized grading system thereby assuring our customers a consistent supply.
 We pride ourselves at being a one-stop shop to meet all your COLORed DIAMONDS needs.

 As you will see, our blue diamonds are divided into four shades; Aqua Blue, Sky Blue, Ocean Blue and Royal Blue, Aqua Blue being the lightest and Royal Blue the darkest.
 All of our blue diamonds are irradiated using the completely safe low-energy electron acceleration process.
 Because the Aqua Blues are created using the clearest diamonds they are the most expensive.
 Darker blues are made using darker shades of brown diamond making them a more affordable alternative.

 Tips on buying - When it comes to choosing a blue diamond, you should beware of any greenish shades.
 Any underlying greenish tones reduce the value of a blue diamond.
 Feathers can be seen quite clearly in any blue diamond, so the higher the clarity the better.

 Our Stock - We carry blue diamonds in four shades Aqua Blue, Sky Blue, Ocean Blue, & Royal Blue.
 Our Rounds vary from 0.01 ct to 15 cts, and the Princes from 0.03 ct to 3.5 cts.
 We also carry Pears, Marquises, Ovals, Radiants, Cushions, Asschers & Emerald cuts from 0.50 cts upwards.
 Our blue diamonds are priced at six different quality levels, and are graded on the basis of color and clarity.